lpreciadom/personalized-chatGPT/README.md

 pip install openai
 pip install PyPDF2
 ```
 LlamaIndex is what we will be using to generate the data structures that can be read by ChatGPT.
 The OpenAI library will help us connect to the API and validate our key.
-Also it will keep track of the spent tokens for the billing.
+Also it will keep track of the spent tokens for billing.
 Finally, PyPDF will allow us to read PDF files.

 ### Setting up the chatbot
 We will be using a Jupyter Notebook as a developing environment, especially for the ability to run code blocks.
 So we don't index all our documents everytime we run the chatbot.
 This will help us save money in tokens.